isctech2020/ISC/Readme.md

-# Utopia-ltversion-monitor
+# ISC-ltversion-monitor

-Official Golang implementation of the Utopia protocol.
+Official Golang implementation of the ISC protocol.

-Utopia is a command function framework.
+ISC is a command function framework.

 it needs to run under windows server version